Warm Home Discount Scheme 2026-2027 – how to apply and who’s eligible

 Which energy suppliers offer the Warm Home Discount?

-Any energy supplier with more than 150,000 customers is obliged to offer the Warm Home Discount scheme to eligible groups – this includes all big six energy providers.
-In addition, some smaller suppliers offer the Warm Home Discount to their customers voluntarily.
+Any energy supplier with more than 150,000 customers is obliged to offer the Warm Home Discount scheme to eligible groups.
+In addition, many smaller suppliers offer the Warm Home Discount to their customers voluntarily.

 Find out more about the big six’s details here: